All tools › Planning & Kickoff › Program Charter Template

 Scope, out-of-scope, stakeholders, success metrics, constraints, assumptions, risks, governance.
 Each section with prompts that force precision.

 Most charters list what's in scope.
 The good ones explicitly list what's out.
-This template forces the conversation that prevents 80% of scope creep.
+This template forces the conversation that prevents most downstream scope creep.

 Sponsor sign-off + cheat sheet